 The Nudity Factor

 You usually start by laying face down with your head in a u-shaped face cradle so your spine stays neutral.
 The therapist generally starts by working your back, using various massage strokes that include effleurage, kneading, friction, stretching, and tapping.

 When she's finished with the back, she works the back of each leg.
-When done with the back side, he or she holds the sheet or towel up and looks away while you turn over and scoot down, covers you again, and then massages the front of each leg, both arms, and then your neck and shoulders.
+When done with the back side, she holds the sheet or towel up and looks away while you turn over and scoot down, covers you again, and then massages the front of each leg, both arms, and then your neck and shoulders.

 The cost of a Swedish massage will vary, depending on whether you go to a day spa, resort spa, destination spa, a chain like Massage Envy or go to a massage therapist.
 Swedish massage pricing will also depend on what part of the country you live and how luxurious the spa is.

 Why It's Called Swedish Massage

-Swedish massage is based on the Western concepts of anatomy and physiology as opposed to energy work that is more common in Asian-style massage, and Dutch practitioner Johan Georg Mezger (1838 - 1909) is credited as the man who adopted the French names to denote the basic strokes under which he systemized massage as we know it today.
+Swedish massage is based on the Western concepts of anatomy and physiology as opposed to energy work that is more common in Asian-style massage.
+Dutch practitioner Johan Georg Mezger (1838 - 1909) is credited as the man who adopted the French names to denote the basic strokes under which he systemized massage as we know it today.

 In the early 19th century the Swedish physiologist, Per Henrik Ling (1776-1839) at the University of Stockholm, developed a system called "Medical Gymnastics" which included movements performed by a therapist.
 These became the known as "Swedish Movements" in Europe and "the Swedish Movement Cure" when they came to the U.S. in 1858.